ahardy42/voice_recognition/README.md

 ---

 **Note**: This application requires microphone access and works best in modern browsers with Web Speech API support.
 For production use, ensure your hosting environment supports HTTPS.
-The GitHub Pages deployment automatically provides HTTPS.
+The GitHub Pages deployment automatically provides HTTPS. # Test comment